makii42/stickylogs/README.md

 Now, there is [`docker events`][de] next to [`docker logs`][dl], that tells you whenever a container stops or starts.

-For now, `stickytail` looks for events for a `container-name`, and whenever a container by that name starts, the logs of it will be streamed to the console by `stickytail`.
+For now, `stickylogs` looks for events for a `container-name`, and whenever a container by that name starts, the logs of it will be streamed to the console by `stickylogs`.
 That will obviously stop when the container ends, but also *restart* as soon as another container with that name starts again.

 Installation
 ------------